-A yearly report will be made to the Council of the University Senate (1) detailing the number of different types of incidents of unlawful harassment and sexual misconduct brought to the attention of the University-wide Disciplinary Committee, Title IX Coordinators, Human Resources, the Complaint Advisors, and the Unlawful Harassment Panel and (2) describing the goals of the University-wide program to prevent unlawful harassment and sexual misconduct and how those goals were implemented during the year.
-The report will be prepared by the Coordinating Officer and reviewed and approved by the Unlawful Harassment Panel, the Chair of which will present it to the Council.
+A yearly report will be made to the Council of the University Senate: (1) detailing the number of different types of incidents of harassment and sexual misconduct brought to the attention of the University-wide Student Disciplinary Committee, Title IX Coordinators, Human Resources, the Complaint Advisors, and the Panel on Unlawful Harassment; and (2) describing the goals of the University-wide program to prevent harassment and sexual misconduct and the ways in which those goals were implemented during the year.
+The report will be prepared by the Associate Provost & Director of the Office for Equal Opportunity Programs and reviewed and approved by the Panel on Unlawful Harassment, the Chair of which will present the report to the Council.